 455 O Love of God, how strong and true

 388 O worship the King, all glorious above!

 373 Praise the Lord!
 Ye heavens adore him

 645 The King of love my shepherd is

 618 Ye watchers and ye holy ones

 The Food Groups will provide luncheon for family and out of town guests in the Noe Building.
 Alternatively, a meal can be delivered to your home.
-Please contact Mrs. Annie Griffin 252-923-1741 for menus and how many guests expected.
+Please contact the Parish Office for details and contact information about our Food Groups.